therealadam/hotpants/README.md

 ## TODO

+Note: this is a spike on ideas I've been toying with.
+It is rated _not-production-ready_, _somewhat-practical_ by MPAA.

 - Implement lists? (using prepend/append)
 - Implement locks?
 - Should it be possible to clear an entire index?
 Efficiently?